PhilipMay/PhilipMay_org/source/blog/2024/pandas-data-format-and-compression.md

 If you consider the compression method together with the compression level, then zstd is the best option.
-This is especially true for compression levels between 10 and 12.
+This is especially true for compression levels from 10 to 12.

 In terms of data format, Feather seems to be the better choice.
 Feather has a better compression ratio than Parquet.